 If you are related to this ancestor and a male with this surname (or variant spelling) you are invited to participate at our expense in our Genealogy Y-DNA Research that uses a two-minute mail-in test to prove which family lines are related.
 Visit http://www.searchtrees.com/dna to see the latest research findings and email firstname.lastname@example.org to get tested for free.

 He is buried in location E23.

 Noted events in his life were:

-Alt.
-Death, 11 Jun 1789, Harrisburg, Dauphin, PA.
+4. He has conflicting death information of 11 Jun 1789 and Harrisburg, Dauphin, PA.
 6 Henry Egle printed "Tombstone Inscriptions in Grave-yard of Mount Zion Evangelical Lutheran and Reformed Church".

 Bucher, Casper, b.
 1733; d.
 June 11, 1789.